-57.6.3 Parents in particular may want to review the optional settings
+59.6.3 Parents in particular may want to review the optional settings

-- Parents should read this blog post by Katie DiSimone for a parent's perspective about various pros/cons for parents and kids evaluating DIY closed loop systems. - Override the high target with the low (see this explanation for enabling this feature) - This makes it easier for secondary caregivers (like school nurses) to do conservative boluses at lunch/snack time, and allow the closed loop to pick up from there.
-The secondary caregiver can use the bolus wizard, which will correct down to the high end of the target; and setting this value in preferences to "true" allows the closed loop to target the low end of the target.
+- Parents should read this blog post by Katie DiSimone for a parent's perspective about various pros/cons for parents and kids evaluating DIY closed loop systems. - Override the high target with the low (see this explanation about this feature which is enabled by default - This makes it easier for secondary caregivers (like school nurses) to do conservative boluses at lunch/snack time, and allow the closed loop to pick up from there.
+The secondary caregiver can use the bolus wizard, which will correct down to the high end of the target; the default behavior allows the closed loop to target the low end of the target.
 Based on anecdotal reports from those using it, this feature sounds like it's prevented a lot of (unintentional, diabetes is hard) overreacting by secondary caregivers when the closed loop can more easily deal with BG fluctuations. - Carb ratio adjustment ratio (see this explanation for enabling this feature) - If parents would prefer for secondary caregivers to bolus with a more conservative carb ratio, this can be set so the closed loop ultimately uses the correct carb amount for any needed additional calculations.

-57.6.4 Connectivity
+59.6.4 Connectivity